 2. Adapt your marketing rather than shutting it down

 Avoid the temptation to slash your marketing or, worse, stop it altogether.
 It is not going to help your business, especially in the long term.
 Far better to adapt and evolve your marketing even if it means learning new skills or adopting new strategies.
-Look for opportunities such as lower ad prices, greater social media engagement.
+Look for opportunities such as lower ad prices and greater social media engagement.
 Attract customers using these means.

 3. Consider the outsourcing option

-If your marketing team has been furloughed or you need certain additional skills such as content, web design or social media management, then outsourcing some or all of your marketing requirements could be the way to go.
+If your marketing team has been furloughed or you need certain additional skills such as content creation, web design or social media management, then outsourcing some or all of your marketing requirements could be the way to go.
 It’s a flexible, cost-effective way of getting access to marketing skills and expertise.

 About C4B Media